 History

-Our current work is focused on providing community development assistance through partners in Nicaragua (Quest for Peace) and Haiti (Haiti Reborn), as well as advocating for changes in U.S. immigration policy.
+Our current work is focused on economic development through partners in Nicaragua (Quest for Peace) and Haiti (Haiti Reborn), as well as advocating for changes in U.S. foreign and immigration policies that impact the people of Haiti and Nicaragua.

-Quest for Peace’s work was launched in 1985 in solidarity with the people of Nicaragua, seeking to challenge the Reagan administration’s Contra War, while also providing humanitarian aid to the war zone in northern Nicaragua.
-We have continued to work on both fronts, providing development assistance (now focused on housing) and advocating for non-interventionist U.S. policy.
+Quixote Center launched Quest for Peace in 1985 in solidarity with the people of Nicaragua, seeking to challenge the Reagan administration’s Contra War, while also providing humanitarian aid to people in the war zone in northern Nicaragua.
+Until 2023 we continued to work on both fronts, providing development assistance and advocating for non-interventionist U.S. policy.
+In 2023 the government of Nicaragua shut down our long-time partner and we are no longer providing any direct assistance.
+We continue to advocate for changes in U.S. policy as a way to accompany the people of Nicaragua.

-Haiti Reborn was launched in 1991 in solidarity with the people of Haiti following the election of Jean-Bertrand Aristide.
-Following the coup in September of 1991, the work quickly transformed into advocacy for democracy in Haiti and challenging the U.S. role in the coup.
-In 1999, we launched a reforestation and sustainable agriculture program in Gros Morne, Haiti with the Jean Marie Vincent Formation Center.
+We launched Haiti Reborn in 1991 in response to the demise of the Duvalier dictatorship and election of Jean-Bertrand Aristide.
+After the coup in September of 1991, the work quickly transformed into advocacy for democracy in Haiti and challenging the U.S. role in the coup.
+In 1999, we launched a reforestation and sustainable agriculture program in Gros Morne, Haiti in partnership with the Montfortins and the Jean Marie Vincent Formation Center.

-We continue to engage in advocacy on US policy toward Haiti and to report on the human rights situation in the country.
-The work with the JMV Formation Center remains the cornerstone of our work in Haiti.
+We continue to engage in advocacy on U.S. policy toward Haiti and to report on the human rights situation in the country.
+The work with the JMV Formation Center remains the cornerstone of our work in Haiti, but in 2023 we also began exploring new partnerships in new parts of the country.

 Staff